sobmachine/buddi/safety.md

 - bias analysis
 - false-positive/false-negative reviews
 - admin decision audits
-- community feedback incorporation
+- community & chat feedback incorporation

-Nothing stays static; the system grows kinder and safer over time.
+Nothing stays static; the system evolves with compassion and clarity.

 ---

 ## *Conclusion*

 The safety protocols within Buddi are built on the belief that emotional well-being platforms must protect without intruding, support without overwhelming, and listen without exploiting.
-Every safeguard is designed to honor the user’s dignity, anonymity, and inner world.
-The goal is simple: to ensure that no user feels alone in their hardest moments, and that every voice—quiet, soft, scared, or hurting—is held safely within a compassionate and ethically-guided digital space.
+As both a wellbeing tool and a chatting application, Buddi is designed to hold users gently, ensuring no one feels alone in their hardest moments.
+Every safeguard honors the user’s dignity, privacy, and inner world—creating a space where every voice, no matter how soft or scared, is held with care.

 <style>
   .link-container {
     display: flex;
-    justify-content: flex-end; /* aligns content to the right */
+    justify-content: flex-end;
-    padding: 20px;             /* optional spacing */
+    padding: 20px;
-    background-color: #333;    /* dark background */
+    background-color: #333;
   }

   .right-link {
-    color: white;               /* makes the link white */
+    color: white;
-    text-decoration: none;      /* removes underline */
+    text-decoration: none;
   }

-  /* optional hover effect */
   .right-link:hover {
     text-decoration: underline;
   }